Raffle Winners, please pick up your prize at the Concession Stand.

 Congratulations to the undefeated U8 Coyote Blue - LSFBL Champions!

 Dick's Sporting Goods Baseball Coupons good through Oct 1st.

-The 2013 Fee Schedule is designed to encourage early registration, allowing the BGRA to properly plan for equipment & uniform needs, scheduling, league structures, and adequately staffing our leagues with managers and other volunteers.
+The 2015 Fee Schedule is designed to encourage early registration, allowing the BGRA to properly plan for equipment, uniforms, scheduling, league structures, and adequately staffing our leagues with managers and other volunteers.
 Late registration in recent years has made our pre-season planning extremely difficult, and has taken away from the kids’ baseball experience.

 Win Great Prizes and Help Support Your BGRA!